impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 11 tests, 0 failures
 ```

-They all pass, as we'd expect.
+They all pass, as we'd expect since we haven't (yet) done anything which breaks the code.

 ## Loading helper code